asafamr/PlasticFind/src/text.md

 Pre-computed ElasticSearch results are put on CDN and fetched on demand in client - without backend.
 You can try it by searching Wikibook's Cookbook at the [bottom of this page](#search).

 Code is [here](https://github.com/asafamr/PlasticSearched), Feel free to use it as you would like.
-If you need help, open an issue or just contact me: asaf.amrami at gmail
+If you need help, open an issue or just contact me: asaf.amrami at gmail.

 - Illustration by [monkik](https://www.flaticon.com/authors/monkik)
-- The code uses [fuzzysort](https://github.com/farzher/fuzzysort) for term matching.
+- The code uses [fuzzysort](https://github.com/farzher/fuzzysort) for term matching

 ## Benefits: